Advanced Frame Works Replacement CJ7 Frame

 Work started on locating the drive-train between the frame-rails once the rolling chassis was assembled.
 The 5.9L Dodge Magnum engines use mounts that are not found on older versions of the small block.
 Luckily Mopar includes the older mounting bosses on the new motors as well, so Dodge engines of any vintage can be installed using the older style mounts.
 TLT designed steel mounting plates for the frame, to work with the motor mounts sold by Schumacher Creative Services.

-Schumacher specializes in high quality motor mounts for a variety of Mopar vehicle and engine combinations.
-In our case, Mr. Schumacher recommended the B/E body small block mounts.
+Schumacher specializes in high quality motor mounts for a variety of Mopar vehicle and engine combinations. replica watches In our case, Mr. Schumacher recommended the B/E body small block mounts.
 They are symmetrical, simple, compact and widely available in rubber, polyurethane and solid types of mounts.

 We fabricated a belly pan/skid plate to cover and protect the engine oil pan, the transmission, transfer case and exhaust system.
 This belly pan bolts to three frame-mounted cross-members and is braced to the engine mounts up front.
 It is constructed out of AR15 1/8” steel plate and is completely flat; mounted two inches below the bottom edge of the frame rails.